 Mackay Northern Access Upgrade, construct additional lanes

-The project will deliver extra traffic lanes on the Bruce Highway from Ron Camm Bridge to Bald Hill Road, increasing the capacity of the Bruce Highway and side roads while improving levels of service for through traffic, and reducing delays and queuing during peak hour.
+This will deliver extra traffic lanes on the Bruce Highway from Ron Camm Bridge to just south of Bald Hill Road, increasing the capacity of the Bruce Highway and side roads while improving levels of service for through traffic, reducing delays and queuing during peak hour.

-The upgrade recognises the needs of all those who use this section of highway, from long-distance freight vehicles to tourist traffic and the increasing local traffic travelling to and from Mackay's northern suburbs.
+The upgrade recognises the needs of everyone who uses this section of highway, from long-distance freight vehicles to tourist traffic, and the increasing local traffic travelling to and from Mackay's northern suburbs.

 - Improves safety